 Tell me about this arrangement.

 Depending on how the pupils have approached this activity, you may be able to ask them for ideas as to what other things they could now explore.
-If not, you can suggest looking at a plot for 5 houses or 7 houses.
+If not, you can suggest looking at the possible combinations for five or seven houses.